smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/_index.md

 chapter: true

 ---
-# SageMaker Studio
+## SageMaker Studio

 In this workshop, you will explore the development cycle of the machine learning model on AWS.
-In the first part, you will find a sample project fully developed in an ml.m4.4xlarge SageMaker notebook instance.
-On purpose, the notebooks are divided into different stages
+A sample project fully developed in a SageMaker notebook instance is included.

+The notebooks are divided into different stages

 * Exploratory analysis
 * ETL to prepare training data